WTF is

 How do I protect myself?

-• Using new injection equipment each time.
+• Use new injection equipment.

 Where can I get vaccinated?

-A healthcare provider can answer questions about getting vaccinated.
 Vaccines are offered at most health clinics and pharmacies.
 Some locations offer free or low-cost vaccines for people without health insurance.
+A healthcare provider can answer questions about getting vaccinated.

 Click below to find a vaccinating pharmacy or clinic: